How To Apply Eyeshadow

 Next, to create more depth through the crease - choose a colour slightly darker than your transition shade to create more of a gradient effect.

-Using a smaller detailing blending brush like the B11, it makes applying darker colours a little less daunting!
-As its small and fluffy, it works well with applying the eyeshadow to a specific area, but fluffy enough to ensure it’s not too harsh.
+Using a smaller detailing blending brush like the B11, makes applying darker colours a little less daunting!
+As its small and fluffy, it works well with applying the eyeshadow to a specific area, but ensures it’s not too harsh.

 Apply the darker colour on the outer crease, but this time don’t take it in as far.
 Start by wiggling your brush on the outer corner in circular motions.
-Once you’ve got the colour laid down in the outer corner of the eye, start by blending it a little further into the crease to about half way across, again in small circular motions.
-Then, repeat the first motion as before, back and fourth in windshield wiper motions.
+Once you’ve got the colour laid down in the outer corner of the eye, start by blending it a little further into the crease to about halfway across, again in small circular motions.
+Then, repeat the first motion as before, back and forth in windshield wiper motions.

 Wherever you apply your brush first, is typically where the darkest point of the eyeshadow will be as this is where most of the product is applied.
 This is why you initially want to place the brush on the outer corner of the eye.

-TIP: Hold your brush at roughly s 90 degree angle to your face.
+TIP: Hold your brush at roughly a 90-degree angle to your face.
 This will help apply the eyeshadow exactly where you put it.
 Otherwise, holding the brush parallel to your face can cause the eyeshadow to blend too high.